+Are there any medical or emotional considerations ?

-Preferred handling strategies: (Describe the preferred staff responses /holds)
+Preferred handling strategies: (Describe the prefer rred staff responses /holds)

 Single person holds and escorts Two person holds and escorts

 Help hug Single Elbow

 Turn gather guide Small child hold with use of a bean bag

 Small child hold Double elbow

 Other strategies:

-■ Team Teach Trained Staff (Listed in order of priority) •
+Team Teach Trained Staff (Listed in order of priorit hv)

+Team reach trained Stair (Listed in Order of priorit ty.

 De-briefing process following incident:

+Physical Condition:

-Physical Condition: Monitored/checked by first aider
+Monitored/checked by first aider

-Recording &amp; Notification required: ARBOR Bound and numbered book Parents to be informed All to happen on the same day as the incider nt. but it is possible that bruising or scratching may
+Recording & Notification required:

+ARBORBound and numbered book

+Parents to be informedAll to happen on the same day as the incident.

-Team Teach techniques seek to avoid injury to the pupil, but it is possible that bruising or scratching may occur accidentally, and these are not to be seen necessarily as a failure of professional technique, but a regrettable and infrequent side effect to attempts to keep people safe during a critical incident.
-The undersigned have been involved in the design of this plan and agree to its implementation: To be signed by the following:
+Team Teach techniques seek to avoid injury to th ne pupil, but it is possible that bruising or scrato

+occur accidentally, and these are not to be seen regrettable and infrequent side effect to attempts to jue, but a

-Parents:
+The undersigned have been involved in the design To be signed by the following:

-Class Teacher:
+Parents: Class Teacher:

 Others/Classroom Staff:

 Head Teacher

 Other Staff: